julzengracio/react-project/README.md

 This project is an Article-based web application that can perform the basic CRUD operation.
 It is built with the technologies included in the MERN development stack.

 ## Install, build and run the project
+ - MongoDb is required to run this project.
  - Run `npm install` to install the dependencies.
  - Run `npm run build` to build the project.
  - Run `node server.js` to run the project.